unicframework/unic/docs/Libraries/Validator.md

 ## Validator

-  Validator is a html form-data/user-data validation library.
+  Validator is a html form-data/user-data and json data validation library.

 ### Example